 Even if these infections do not cause death, they will certainly increase your hospital bill.
 How is it fair that you have to pay more for something that happened due to the negligence of someone else?

 How do infections spread in the hospital?

 The most obvious way is that they spread from person to person.
-Each doctor, nurse, nurse aide, pharmacist, or other staff member who has contact with patients is supposed to follow proper protocol to help prevent infection from spreading (wearing proper protective gear, washing hands, etc.).
+Each doctor, nurse, nurse aide, pharmacist, or other staff members who has contact with patients are supposed to follow proper protocol to help prevent infection from spreading (wearing proper protective gear, washing hands, etc.).

 Hospital staff should also remain vigilant and monitor the following closely: central lines, IV sites, recent surgical wounds, catheter sites, and open wounds.
 A failure to monitor these can lead to an infection setting in rapidly.